trungviet17/quizz-generation-with-T5/README.md

 </div>

 ## Description
-In this project, I train the T5 model for the task of question generation based on a given context and answer.
-The dataset used during training is SQuAD (1.1)
+In this project, I will use the T5 model for training to generate a question-answer model for multiple-choice quizzes based on a given user context.
+The model uses the SQuAD dataset and generates distractors based on the RACE dataset

 ## Installation